Carol Cancelliere DC, MPH, PhD

 Heather Shearer DC, MSc, FCCS(C), PhD (candidate)

 Dr. Heather Shearer received her Doctor of Chiropractic degree from CMCC in 2004, completed at the CMCC graduate clinical sciences residency program in 2006 and became a Fellow of the Collge of Chiropractic Sciences (Canada) in 2007.
 Dr. Shearer was awarded her MSc in Medical Science from the University of Toronto in 2008.
-She is presently completing a doctoral degree in Clinical Epidemiology at the Institute of Health Policy, Management and Evaluation at the University of Toronto, with a focus on the impact of pain on psychological well-being in children and youth with cerebral palsy.
+She is presently completing a doctoral degree in Clinical Epidemiology at the Institute of Health Policy, Management and Evaluation at the University of Toronto, with a focus on the impact of pain on the physical and psychological well-being in children and youth with cerebral palsy.

-Gaelan Connell BHK, DC, MSc (candidate)
+Gaelan Connell BHK, DC, MRSc

 Anne Taylor-Vaisey MLS